robotique-udes/zeus_rover/README.md

     ```
     If you need to add and official ROS package as a dependency, you must add it to the `package.xml` of the relevant package.

-7. Clone the other repos using vcstool. (**Note**: there are two dependency lists, one in SSH and the other in HTTPS.
-For development, SSH is recommended):
-    ```bash
-    cd ~catkin_ws/src/
-    vcs import < steve_rover/dependencies_ssh.repos
-    ```
-    All of the dependent repos should now be cloned on the right branches

 8. Go to the root of the workspace and execute `catkin_make` to compile the packages.

-9. If you need to pull all of the repos at once:
-    ```bash
-    cd ~catkin_ws/src/
-    vcs pull
-    ```

-10. If you have added a repo and need to add it to the list of dependencies, first clone it, then:
-    ```bash
-    cd ~catkin_ws/src/
-    vcs export > steve_rover/dependencies_ssh.repos
-    ```
-    **Important**: When modifying the dependency list, make sure that the HTTPS AND SSH lists are identical except for the url prefixes.
 ## Launching the Gazebo simulation
 To launch the gazebo simulation, execute this command
 ```bash